 |Copyright © Nucleus Medical Media, Inc.|

-Factors that increase your risk of getting acrochordons include:
+Factors that increase your risk of getting skin tags include:

-Acrochordons usually appear as flesh-colored skin growths.
+Skin tags usually appear as flesh-colored skin growths.
 They are generally small, but can range in size from 1 millimeter to 5 centimeters in diameter.
-They are often found in folds of the skin.
+They are often found in folds of the skin, typically in arm pit, neck, or groin.
 They don't cause symptoms, even after they appear.

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 Most acrochordons can be diagnosed without invasive tests.
 In some cases, a skin biopsy may be necessary to rule out other skin conditions.

-Most of the time, no treatment is needed and the acrochordons can be monitored.
-The acrochordons should be removed if they are bothering you, or if your doctor is concerned about a different skin condition.
+Most of the time, no treatment is needed and the skin tags can be monitored.
+The skin tags should be removed if they are bothering you, or if your doctor is concerned about a different skin condition.

 Removal options include the following: